chrisw7/chrisw7.github.com/_projects/quantum.md

 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h3 id="Visualizing-a-time-dependent-wavepacket">Visualizing a time-dependent wavepacket<a class="anchor-link" href="#Visualizing-a-time-dependent-wavepacket">&#182;</a></h3><p>Using our solutions to the eigenvalue problem presented by the Schrodinger equation we can create a wavepacket in the center of the potential by weighting the eigenfunctions with a Gaussian distribution and re-introducing the time-dependent term.</p>
-<p>Whereas the momentum of a single wave can be known with certainty (consequently implying that its position in space is uncertain and that its wavefunction is evenly distributed throughout space), the superposition of a number of waves plane waves results in a distribution of momentums and a wave 'packet' whose position is increasingly localized in space.
-Here we use a normal/Gaussian distrution of waves to create a 'Gaussian' wavepacket.
+<p>Whereas the momentum of a single wave can be known with certainty (consequently implying that its position in space is uncertain and that its wave function is evenly distributed throughout space), the superposition of a number of waves plane waves results in a distribution of momentums and a wave 'packet' whose position is increasingly localized in space.
+Here we use a normal/Gaussian distribution of waves to create a 'Gaussian' wavepacket.
 The general form of a wavepacket (from <a href="https://www.wikipedia.com/en/Wave_packet">Wikipedia</a>) can be expressed as:</p>
 <p>$$
 u(x,t) = \frac{1}{\sqrt{2\pi}} \int^{\infty}_{-\infty} A(k) ~ e^{i(kx-\omega(k)t)}dk
 $$</p>